Maiq-The-Dude/H3VR.PBnJamming/README.md

   - ClosedBolt
   - OpenBolt
   - TubeFedShotgun
+  - Revolver
+  - RevolvingShotgun
+  - BreakActionWeapon
+  - LeverActionFirearm

 ## Configuration
-- Firearm tags are configured under the [`assets`](https://github.com/Maiq-The-Dude/PBnJamming/tree/main/PBnJamming/assets) folder.
+- Default firearm tags are configured under the [`assets`](https://github.com/Maiq-The-Dude/PBnJamming/tree/main/PBnJamming/assets) folder.
-- Each firearm tag (currently) supports four malfunction properties, each containing a float used as it's weighted chance value.
+- Each firearm tag (currently) supports five malfunction properties, each containing a float used as it's weighted chance value.
 - Malfunction properties:
   - fire
   - feed
   - extract
   - lockOpen
+  - accDischarge

 ## Installation
 No releases available yet.
 To install you must build the project yourself and place into `mods` folder as this is a Deli mod.